dkjensen/restrict-content-pro-view-limits/README.md

-# Restrict Content Pro Content Limit
+# Restrict Content Pro View Limits

 ----------

-Restrict Content Pro Content Limit is an add-on for Restrict Content Pro that enables you to define viewing limits per subscription level and for non-logged in guests.
+Restrict Content Pro View Limits is an add-on for Restrict Content Pro that enables you to define viewing limits per subscription level and for non-logged in guests.

 Limits may be set per subscription level on all public post types.